MarinGr/budget-app-vue/README.md

 # Budget App

-This Vue app allows you to track your expenses and income.
+Budget app that allows users to track their total balance based on expenses and income.
+Data is saved in localStorage.

+## Stack

+Vue, Javascript

 ## Live demo